Slavery in Saudi Arabia: Hajj slave route

 [...] lived like beasts, that they were much better off as slaves, and that if he had his way he would take all (West African) pilgrims as his slaves, raising them thus out of their depraved state and turning them into happy, prosperous and civilised beings.

-Baluchi slave route
+Balochistan slave route

-In the 1930s and 1940s, it was reported that Baluchi slaves from Baluchistan were shipped to Saudi Arabia via Oman and the Gulf states.
-It was reported that some Baluchis sold themselves or their children to slave traders to escape poverty.
-In 1943, it was reported that Baluchi girls were shipped via Oman to Mecca, where they were popular as concubines since Caucasian girls were no longer available, and were sold for $350–450.
+In the 1930s and 1940s, it was reported that slaves in Balochistan in modern-day Iran and Pakistan were shipped to Saudi Arabia via Oman and the Gulf states.
+It was reported that some people in Balochistan sold themselves or their children to slave traders to escape poverty.
+In 1943, it was reported that girls in Balochistan were shipped via Oman to Mecca, where they were popular as concubines since Caucasian girls were no longer available, and were sold for $350–450.

 Buraimi slave route

 The Buraimi Oasis was a staging post in a neutral border zone, mutually administered by Britain and Saudi Arabia and manned by Trucial Scouts, an Arab force with British officers.

 When the British patrolling against slave ships on sea became more effective against the Red Sea slave trade and the Indian Ocean slave trade, slaves started to be imported by aircraft.

 A report by a British officer in Buraimi informed the Anti-Slavery International that 2,000 slaves annually were trafficked from West Africa to Buraimi via three aircraft per month.

 These flights arrived unofficially during nighttime and officially claimed to transport exclusively military supplies and military personnel, and when questioned about civilian passengers they stated that these were residents of Buraimi, arriving to visiting relatives.

 The duties of the Trucial Oman Scouts (TOL) as of 1951 were to (1) maintain peace and good order on the Trucial States; (2) prevent or suppress any traffic of slaves (but not slavery itself as this was considered an 'internal affair' by the British); and (3) provide an escort for any British political representative traveling in the Trucial States.

 The first major achievement of the Levies was the cessation of both the Buraimi slave trade into Saudi Arabia and abductions into slavery, especially in the area of the Buraimi Oasis, and by the end of 1951 this trade had reportedly ceased.

 In practice, however, these people were trafficked from Buraimi to the slave markets in Saudi Arabia until the air flight slave trade was banned by Prince Feisal in 1962.